 - enrichment funding given to each school on a per pupil basis, to be spent as determined by a committee of parents and staff at the school.

-The Measure was renewed by an 83+% vote in 1994 as the Berkeley Schools Enrichment Project became Berkeley Schools Excellence Project (still BSEP!) — a 12-year measure.
+Eight years later, the Measure was renewed by an over 83% vote, as the Berkeley Schools Excellence Project of 1994.
 The Elementary Instrumental Music Program, a victim of budget cuts, was added.
+Also added was a small amount for public information (1%).
 To make the addition of music possible, the percentage dedicated to facilities was reduced and its focus changed to maintenance and security.
-Also added was a small amount for public information (1%).
-BSEP was reaffirmed by 91% of the voters in 1998.
+Additional support for the school buildings was later provided by another special tax, Measure BB of 2000, and later Measure H of 2010 for maintenance of school district buildings, as well as landscaping and grounds work.